kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 kubectl patch virtualmachine myvm --type=merge -p \
     '{"spec":{"running": false}}'

-# Implicit cascade delete (first deletes the vm and then the ovm)
+# Implicit cascade delete (first deletes the vm and then the vm)
 kubectl delete virtualmachine myvm

-# Explicit cascade delete (first deletes the vm and then the ovm)
+# Explicit cascade delete (first deletes the vm and then the vm)
 kubectl delete virtualmachine myvm --cascade=true

 # Orphan delete (The running vm is only detached, not deleted)
-# Recreating the ovm would lead to the adoption of the vm
+# Recreating the vm would lead to the adoption of the vm
 kubectl delete virtualmachine myvm --cascade=false
 ```